Our top tips for safely loading and unloading equipment

 Safety – the top priority when loading equipment!

-Getting your equipment to and from site safely and efficiently takes care and an acute awareness of the potential hazards.
+Getting your equipment to and from the site safely and efficiently takes care and an acute awareness of the potential hazards.

-By far the most important consideration is safety, however, you also need to take into account moving the equipment without damage, and transporting it in the most productive and efficient manner.
+By far the most important consideration is safety, however, you also need to take into account moving the equipment without damage and transporting it in the most productive and efficient manner.

 Make sure you don’t sacrifice safety for speed, and that you take the time to do it right on site!

-Loading machines, barriers or other heavy equipment should always be done in accordance with the Safe Work Method Statement for the equipment, local safety regulations and the safety guidelines of your employer or those of the site you are on.
+Loading machines, barriers or other heavy equipment transport should always be done in accordance with the Safe Work Method Statement for the equipment, local safety regulations and the safety guidelines of your employer or those of the site you are on.

 Every piece of equipment will have its own SWMS with specific details and requirements, however here are some general things to be aware of when loading equipment, moving machines, barriers and other types of heavy loads on site.